chris-straka/personal/README.md

 ## License

-The code is MIT
+Code is MIT

-The content (my posts) is CC BY-NC-SA 4.0
+Content (my posts) is CC BY-NC-SA 4.0